BhaveshPandya2009/1067_Anroid_based_Message_Authentication_System/README.txt

 and as a possible mean of synchronization.
 The proposed method has been implemented and tested.
 Initial results show the success of the proposed method.

-7. Install (Installation procedure): Step by step procedure to install software.
+7. Install (Installation procedure): Step by step procedure to install software
 • In this project all employee needs to enter username password and auto generated number from admin to log in.
 • If anybody wants to use a computer of another employee then also without that employee permission with the help of mobile message nobody can access that machine.